HaikuNugget/haikunugget.github.io/newpages/technology/ansible/ansible-snippets-with-expect.md

 expect is driving the bash tool "getinput.sh".

-getinput.sh is an example tool taking a single line of input and outputing the input given.
+getinput.sh is an example tool taking a single line of input and outputting the input given.
 ```

 The source code is included in the `getinput.sh` example.